 The lazy way to remove duckweed from a pond

-Some people love duckweed, while those reading this article no doubt hate it.
 There are a number of ways to remove duckweed: Physical removal, Water agitation, Chemicals.
 But these methods are tedious, costly or harmful to the water, plus the duckweed will return the next time a water bird visits your pond.

 The best way I’ve found to remove duckweed from a pond is adding goldfish.
 Goldfish love feeding on duckweed and once eliminated will keep any future infestations away.
 But keep reading for a few other helpful suggestions.

 Best of all you don’t need to do anything except buy some cute colourful fish!
 Goldfish are a really hardy fish and widely available on every continent except Antartica!
-But if you have a pond in Antartica i suspect duckweed the least of your worries.

 Below is a video of me purposely adding duckweed to a pond with goldfish just to show how quickly they will demolish it.